24 Sep Is There An Ultimate Weight Loss Diet?

 GI DIET PROS

-If you’re a carb lover, the good news is that carbs are still on the menu with a low GI diet.
-This can be an easier adjustment for people who have been basing meals around carbs and feel that cutting them out completely would be too restrictive.
+If you’re a carb lover, the good news is that carbohydrates are still on the menu with a low GI diet.
+This can be an easier adjustment for people who have been basing meals around carbohydrates and feel that cutting them out completely would be too restrictive.

 GI DIET CONS

 The bad news is, you still need to watch your portion sizes.
 You’ll also need to opt for the whole, unrefined versions.
 There can be a lot of work involved in the GI diet compared to other eating plans, as you’ll have to educate yourself around the glycemic index and the impacts of various types of carbohydrates on your blood sugar levels.

 Weight Watchers was the original diet group, started by a New York housewife and mother, Jean Nidetch.
 She conceived the original Weight Watchers diet and programme in the 1960s.
 In 2018 Weight Watchers rebranded to ‘WW’, it’s new tag line being ‘wellness that works’.
 This is to tie in with an apparent focus around general health and wellness, rather than just weight loss.
 The diet is based on a points system where you are allocate a certain number of points to ‘spend’ on food each day.
 These points are based on calories.

 The community aspect is one of the biggest draws to weight loss clubs like WW and Slimming World.
 Weekly group meetings offers the chance to spend time with other people who are on the same journey.
 It also provides accountability, particularly getting weighed in front of everyone!